rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

-On a |F5|, you configure the backend devices associated with a virtual server by using :ref:`pools <pools-concept>` that specify the configuration for the backend devices, :ref:`pool members <pool-member-concept>` for managing traffic.
+On a |F5|, you configure the backend devices associated with a virtual server by using :ref:`pools <pools-concept>` that specify the configuration for the backend devices and :ref:`pool members <pool-member-concept>` for managing traffic.

 .. list-table:: **BIG-IP F5 load balancer configuration**